Our knowledge of orthopaedics. Your best health.

 After bunion surgery, most patients have less foot pain and are better able to participate in everyday activities.

-As you explore bunion surgery be aware that so-called "simple" or "minimal" surgical procedures are often inadequate "quick fixes" that can do more harm than good.
-Although many bunion procedures are done on a same-day basis with no hospital stay, a long recovery period is common.
-It often takes up to 6 months for full recovery, with follow-up visits to your doctor sometimes necessary for up to a year.
+As you explore bunion surgery, be aware that so-called "simple" or "minimal" surgical procedures are often quick fixes that can do more harm than good.
+Although many bunion procedures are performed on a same-day basis with no hospital stay, a long recovery period is common.
+It often takes up to 6 months for full recovery, and follow-up visits with your doctor are sometimes needed for up to a year.

 It is very important to have realistic expectations about bunion surgery.
 For example, bunion surgery may not allow you to wear a smaller shoe size or narrow, pointed shoes.
 In fact, you may need to restrict the types of shoes you wear for the rest of your life.